Located in the heart of Central Texas, The City of Nolanville is a growing,

 The 2020 Obligation will primarily fund road construction.
-A 20% match is required for TxDOT Livability Project "Nolanville Park Connectivity" (concepts of the project are shown above).
+A 20% match is required for TxDOT Livability Project "Nolanville Park Connectivity."
 The project extends from 10th Street along Avenue H and the entire length of Mesquite Street.
-The total project is estimated at $1.5 million, the City's Match is $300,000 (funded through CO plus engineering (funded through Street Maintenance Fund.)
+The total project is estimated at $1.5 million, the City's Match is $300,000 (funded through CO plus engineering (funded through Street Maintenance Sales Tax Fund.)

 The remaining portion of the CO is planned for reconstructing the remainder of Avenue H to Jackrabbit, a portion of the side streets in the plaza and engineering for Old Nolanville Bridge and East/West Tributaries